MacOS Malware Development: 0x01

 }

 So, the function is pretty self-explanatory; it simply provides a snapshot of the system and user environment, which is crucial for gathering information on potential targets.
-However, since malware typically only has one chance for infection, it needs to be self-reliant before attempting to Phone Home.
-This is why the approach of using a dummy malware, primarily for testing and exploring options before developing an actual malware, is essential.
+However, since malware typically only has one chance for infection,

 Even so, deploying a dummy malware can give attackers a lot of useful information that could be used for future, more targeted attacks or for exploiting vulnerabilities in both the kernel and user space.
 Such malware can be multi-staged to maintain stealth and keep a low profile.
 For example, the initial stage might involve spreading the malware throughout the system and lying in wait for the next stage to activate.
-These sophisticated attacks are advanced and tough to detect, especially on platforms like macOS, where malware can stay hidden for years.
+These sophisticated attacks are advanced and tough to detect, especially on platforms like macOS, where malware can stay hidden for years, no more though!!

 Another type of information gathering employed by macOS malware, as seen in some reports, involves ‘LOLBins’ (Living off the Land Binaries).
 You can program the malware to simply execute /usr/sbin/system_profiler -nospawn -detailLevel full